ivanov-slk/virtualization-set-up/development-notes.md

 ### Virtual machines not using all disk space

 - It turned out this was intentional configuration of LVM.
 Check [the documentation](https://github.com/canonical/subiquity/blob/649dbcc5d63d3d2fc12670317b60faac631bea0f/documentation/autoinstall-reference.md#sizing-policy) of `subiquity`.
 There are two solutions - either make the configuration explicit using the `sizing-policy` key, or provision more disk space adhering to Subiquity's rules.

+### Upgrading to Ubuntu 24.04

+- Had to use `break_system_packages` for pip to be able to install `kubernetes` system-wide.
+Not recommended.
+- Had to use the new Kubernetes repositories; [documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#installing-kubeadm-kubelet-and-kubectl). **This now results in the need to update the Kubernetes version in the keys URL, when new Kubernetes version is to be installed!!!**
+- `10-kubeadm.conf` has moved to `/usr/lib/systemd/system/kubelet.service.d/10-kubeadm.conf`.
+Previously it was in `/etc/...`, and apparently it is possible to put there overrides.